US deaf to Germany on Russia pipeline

 A Norwegian firm, DNV GL, was doing it, but also walked away.

-And some legal experts, such as Alan Riley from the Atlantic Council, a US think-tank, believe Russia will find it harder to find a replacement for DNV GL than it did for Allseas.
+And some legal experts, such as Alan Riley from the Atlantic Council, a US think-tank, believe Russia will find it harder to replace DNV GL the way it replaced Allseas with its Fortuna ship.

-It will be "very difficult" to find a firm that is both happy to be hit by US sanctions and that would "pass muster with the Danes", Riley said.
+It will be "very difficult" to find a credible certification company that is both happy to be hit by US sanctions and that would "pass muster with the Danes", Riley said.

-The tough US line comes despite German appeals to the new administration of president Joe Biden to drop objections.
+The hawkish US line comes despite German appeals to the new administration of president Joe Biden to drop objections.

 German chancellor Angela Merkel has raised the subject on the phone with Biden, an EU source said.

-German president Frank-Walter Steinmeier has also said Nord Stream 2 should go ahead despite what the EU described as Russia's return to the "merciless" politics of Soviet times, in a recent statement by EU top diplomat Josep Borrell.
+German president Frank-Walter Steinmeier has also said Nord Stream 2 should go ahead despite what the EU described as Russia's return to the "merciless" politics of Soviet times, in recent remarks by EU top diplomat Josep Borrell.

 Steinmeier said, on Tuesday, that Germany owed Russia Nord Stream 2 as reparation for Nazi crimes in World War 2.